 Health Benefits of Rice Bran Oil

-Menopausal Issues: Research has been conducted on an extract of rice bran oil in terms of how it affects menopausal women. more than 90% of the women who took the supplement reported a reduction in hot flashes and other irritating symptoms of menopause that all women eventually suffer from.
-The same benefits are suggested for women using rice bran oil by itself as well.
+Research has been conducted on an extract of rice bran oil in terms of how it affects menopausal women.
+More than 90% of the women who took the supplement reported a reduction in hot flashes and other irritating symptoms of menopause.

-Cholesterol Control: The World Health Organization and the American Heart Association have both stated that rice bran oil has the best possible composition of monounsaturated, polyunsaturated, and saturated fats compared to all other vegetable oils.
-This balance of fatty acids means that the cholesterol levels in your body can actually be reduced because the beneficial forms of cholesterol actually inhibit the “bad” forms of cholesterol from bonding in the body.
+The World Health Organization and the American Heart Association have both stated that rice bran oil has the best possible composition of monounsaturated, polyunsaturated, and saturated fats compared to all other vegetable oils.
+This balance of fatty acids means that the cholesterol levels in your body can be reduced because of the beneficial forms of cholesterol.
+It inhibits the LDL or bad forms of cholesterol from bonding in the body.
 This can help reduce conditions like atherosclerosis and the subsequent afflictions like heart attacks and strokes.
-Who knew that changing the cooking oil you use could protect your heart so well!
+So just changing your cooking oil can protect your heart.

-Premature Aging: Vitamin E is known for more than helping to prevent cancer.
-Vitamin E (tocopherol) are directly connected to the health and wellness of the skin.
+Vitamin E (tocopherol) is directly connected to the health and wellness of the skin.
 Free radicals can attack the skin cells and increase the signs of premature aging.
-Rice bran oil can increase your levels of vitamin E, which can speed up wound healing, increase cellular regeneration, smooth skin, reduce wrinkles, and provide protection from sunburn.
-Vitamin E also helps to boost the protective quality of skin cells, keeping foreign toxins and pathogens from entering through the skin.
+Rice bran oil can increase your levels of vitamin E, which can speed up wound healing, increase cellular regeneration, smoothen the skin, reduce wrinkles, and provide protection from sunburn.
+Vitamin E also helps boost the protective quality of skin cells, keeping foreign toxins and pathogens from entering through the skin.

-Allergic Reactions: Rice brain oil is hypoallergenic, which other vegetable oils cannot claim.
-Rice brain oil will not cause any allergic reactions when used in cooking, and can also calm your allergic reaction system in the body, preventing hyper-sensitivity to other unusual allergens.
+Rice bran oil is hypoallergenic in nature.
+The oil will not cause any allergic reactions when used in cooking and can calm existing allergic reaction in the body.
+It can also prevent hypersensitivity to other unusual allergens.

-Weight Loss Efforts: Although rice bran oil is technically high in calories, but the viscosity of rice bran oil actually means that the food only absorbs about 20% of the oil.
-When less oil is absorbed, the food still retains the flavor and gets the health benefits of the rice bran oil, but the total caloric intake is less than other vegetable oils, so rice bran oil is probably your best choice if you’re worried about your weight.
+Although rice bran oil is technically high in calories, the viscosity of this oil ensures that the food absorbs only about 20% of the oil.
+When less oil is absorbed, the food still retains the flavor and gets the health benefits of the bran oil, but the total caloric intake is less than other vegetable oils.
+So rice bran oil is probably your best choice if you are worried about your weight.